 You need to travel from Siem Reap to Phnom Penh by bus to catch the train to Sihanoukville.
-Alternatively, you can take a direct bus all the way from Siem Reap to the beach resort of Sihanoukville, which is a much quicker option and currently the only option is you are planning to travel from Siem Reap on a Monday, Tuesday, Wednesday or Thursday as the train from Phnom Penh to Sihanoukville does not operate on those days.
+Alternatively, you can take a direct bus all the way from Siem Reap to the beach resort of Sihanoukville, which is a much quicker option.

-There are ten direct bus services a day from Siem Reap to Sihanoukville which you can book online.
+There are currently 2 direct bus services a day from Siem Reap to Sihanoukville which you can book online.

 |Siem Reap||Sihanoukville||Service||Bus Company|